 - toilets with raised seats or a toilet frame, including fixed or moveable armrests

 - walking sticks and walking frames

-Find out more about getting the right equipment if you have a long-term condition.
+Find out more about getting the right care equipment.

 Home improvement agencies